 And now we LOVE our new home!

 So, after a shaky few years at the start, we honestly love our new country so much.
 Anyone looking to make the big move here really should!
+It was so easy since we used a bridge loan to buy our new home whilst we were waiting for our current one to be sold, meaning that we did not have to wait around for months until we could make the final move!
 Now is such a good time to do so as well, there are many new neighborhoods appearing around the country and you could move into one.
 If you are looking towards the Melbourne area, you might want to consider getting a house and land package in Clyde North where you can find a master-planned community intended to provide its residents with an exceptional lifestyle.
 We’re grateful for getting to raise our three kids in this country.
 We’re happy because Australians like to complain about their country!
 It’s hilarious for us, coming from America, the things that Australians complain about.
 But, it’s good that they complain, because most things keep getting better (but you can’t tell that to an Aussie).
 Once we got used to everything and it wasn’t scary and confusing anymore, life here became so awesome!